Villa Michaela in Tuscany

 Our huge Tuscan kitchen used to be the Limonaia, which is where the ancient lemon trees in their original terracotta pots were kept in winter to protect them from the frost it has now been transformed into a vast kitchen with a La Cornue oven and dining for 20 - breakfast and lunches are often eaten here with grand dinners being held in the stunningly beautiful Villa Michaela dining room.
 The magnificently long table seats 36 with its three crystal antique chandeliers and frescoed walls.
 Dancing in both places of course !

-After breakfast there is a 3 hour cooking demonstration and tuition followed by lunch at the villa.
-Pasta making with five different pastas 5 sauces and five ridiculous amazing salads .
+After breakfast and a walk round the village there is a 2 hour cooking demonstration and tuition followed by lunch at the villa.

-Depart for Lucca 2.45 pm - take an afternoon tour with an English speaking guide in this jewel of a city.
+Depart for Lucca 2.45 p.m. - take an afternoon tour with an English speaking guide in this jewel of a city.
 Lucca's mercato antiquariato the antique market, spills into all the little alleyways and piazzas everything from wrought iron gates to monogrammed silk sheets!
+Only every third weekend of the month!

 Lucca was voted by Forbes magazine as one of the best places in the world to live and to visit.